krajzeg/pico8gamepad/README.md

-# pico8gamepad

 The default HTML export the PICO-8 produces does not support gamepad controls.
-Both Chrome and Firefox now are able to handle that, so I created a small script that rectifies that.
+Both Chrome and Firefox now are able to handle them, so I created a small script that rectifies that.

 Tested with Xbox pads and Logitech F710 - should work with other gamepads as well.